 This is a total of .48 trades out on contract which is less than our .5 from our table above.
 We can see if Blessing decided to go higher, the next level of lot would be a factor of 1.4 greater and so on.
 If Blessing did this and went all the way up to 12 levels, there's a possibility of a huge negative P/L and probably, equity protection would be hit (depends on your tolerance).
 We need to know this math to trade smarter and safer with Blessing.
 All this assumed a standard account.
 We can simply multiply these numbers by 10 (if our account size was \$500, the numbers above would be divided by 10) for a micro account and we can see that we're still within our parameters for safe trading.
-Intuitively, we should have at least \$500 on a micro account to trade Blessing safely.
+Intuitively, we should have at least \$250 on a micro account to trade Blessing safely.

-With these numbers in mind we can see that if we want the base lot to be .01, we back out a contract size of .2385 or \$2385 (\$2500 for rounding sake) minimum required on a standard account and \$239 (\$250) on a mini account using a Martingale Hedge trading strategy.
+With these numbers in mind we can see that if we want the base lot to be .01, we back out a contract size of .2385 or \$2385 (\$2500 for rounding sake) minimum required on a standard account and \$239 (\$250) on a micro account using a Martingale Hedge trading strategy.
+Blessing will calculate the minimum lot on whatever amount we decide to set.
+If the formula calculates the lots less than .01, then Blessing will fix the minimum lot size at .01 so we can try any amount we desire all the way down to \$10!
+It is still recommended that Blessing trade with a minimum of \$250 for all the reasoning previously stated.
+Knowing the minimum is good but what if we had a large sum of money?